The Wonderful Wildlife and Nature of Namibia: Self-Drive

 Staying at Desert Homestead.
 Includes Breakfast and Dinner.

 Today drive to Swakopmund, perhaps visiting the Gaub and Kuiseb canyons, gravel plains and spotting welwitschia mirabilis plants en-route.
-Time to explore this colonial seaside town and arrange tomorrow's activities.
+Spend the rest of the afternoon and evening exploring this colonial seaside town.

 Staying at Cornerstone Guesthouse.
 Includes Breakfast.